HRI-EU/Gras/README.md

 - Operates on implicit graphs that are unknown at the start of the search, and are expanded step-by-step throughout the search process
 - Arbitrary dimensions: From grid worlds to whatever dimension you need
-- Intuitive and easy to use: Problem-specifics are hadnled in a single class, independent of any search-related code
+- Intuitive and easy to use: Problem-specifics are handled in a single class, independent of any search-related code
 - Pretty fast
 - Compiles for standards < C++11